garylirocks/quickrefs/azure-storage.markdown

 Compare to Blobs and Disks

-- Files have true directory objects, Blobs are a flat namespace.
+- Files have true directory objects, Blobs have a flat namespace.
 - File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM.

 ### Snapshots